-You can solve this by adding a special place in your garden just for your dog to dig in and then training them to dig only in this space.
+You can solve this by adding a special place in your garden just for your dog to dig in, and then training them to dig only in this space.

 “How big it is depends on how much space you can spare, but if possible, dimensions that are twice as long as your dog in width and length will give him plenty of room,” says Bush.

-It will be even more fun for your dog if you bury treats and toys for them to find — they’ll never want to leave the pit!
+It will be even more fun for your dog if you bury treats and toys for them to find — they’ll never want to leave the pit.

 Part 3: Natural Cat Deterrents for Gardens

-Fortunately, a few methods available to help.
+Fortunately, a few methods are available to help.

 Opinions differ on the most effective methods, and there are conflicts about the use of harsh cat deterrents (such as cayenne powder).
-Read the suggestions below and see which might work the best for you.
+Read through the suggestions below and see which might work best for you.

 Several plants give off a scent that is unpleasant to cats.
 These include: